Cybersquatting: In Spain

 In relation to cybersquatting, the Spanish Supreme Court issued the first sentence on this practice, relating it to the crime of misappropriation (STS 358/2022, of April 7).
 An unprecedented fact that established the legal fit of this computer crime in Spanish jurisprudence.

 The case revolves around four members of the religious association Alpha Education for Comprehensive Health.
 They created a web page (the Internet domain of which was www.alfatelevision.org) and opened a bank and PayPal account for donations made to the association.

-Some time later, there were some disagreements between the members of the association and the four defendants who opened a new website, changed the internet domain and changed the password of the accounts, which redirected all the donations from the followers.
-Later, the Board dismissed the four members.
+Sometime later, there were some disagreements between the members of the association and the four defendants who opened a new website, changed the internet domain and the passwords of the accounts, which redirected all the donations from the followers.
+Later, the association dismissed the four members.

-The general secretary of the association denounced the four members for a crime of misappropriation and they were sentenced by the Provincial Court of Guadalajara, understanding that the internet domain was an asset of the association.
+The association's general secretary denounced the four members for a crime of misappropriation, and they were sentenced by the Provincial Court of Guadalajara, understanding that the internet domain was an asset of the association.

-This resolution was appealed to the Supreme Court through an appeal, which was upheld by the Chamber.
-Finally, the high court acquitted the four accused, understanding that the proven facts do not fit the crime of misappropriation.
+This resolution was appealed to the Supreme Court through an appeal, which was upheld by the court.
+Finally, the Supreme Court acquitted the four accused, understanding that the proven facts did not fit the crime of misappropriation.
 In this sense, it highlights that there are elements that did not concur in this case and that the actions carried out by these individuals (creation of another domain, change of passwords...) occurred prior to their termination and that, therefore, they were in willingness to do it.

 In addition, the sentence reflects cases in which cybersquatting could have criminal relevance.
 In the first place, if the conduct sought to harm the rights of a brand, it could constitute a crime against industrial or intellectual property.
-Secondly, if the intention was to use the domain name in a deceitful way to cause an error in the transfer of assets, we could be facing a crime of fraud.
-Finally, if cybersquatting were used to attack a domain name, we would be facing a crime of computer sabotage.
+Secondly, if the intention was to use the domain name in a deceitful way to cause an error in the transfer of assets, the accused could face a crime of fraud.
+Finally, if cybersquatting were used to attack a domain name, the accused would be facing a crime of computer sabotage.